 All valid questions.
 However, they are not “the” question to ask yourself.

-In this blog series, Huatulco Lifestyle Design, we will explore some answers to the most common questions we receive about making the decision to move, and share some of the insight we gathered from friends, expats, Huatulco home-buyers and investors from their decision-making process.
+In this blog series, Oaxaca Coast Lifestyle Design, we will explore some answers to the most common questions we receive about making the decision to move, and share some of the insight we gathered from friends, expats, Huatulco and Puerto Escondido home-buyers and investors from their decision-making process.
 The process boils down to defining what you want your life to look like on a daily basis, developing a plan and taking action right now.
-Read our blog post here about One Family's Life-Changing Story.
+Read our blog post here about One Family’s Life-Changing Story.

 The most exhilarating part of this process is turning seemingly huge decisions into actionable steps to create a lifestyle that resonates with you.